cryptoouf-blog/coordinape-french/vouching.md

 ## New Feature: The Vouching System

 How does one gain entry into a DAO?
 At Coordinape we’ve been considering this question since the start.
-The DeFi and DAO landscape is often founded on self management and contribution.
-Thus, we often hear the question: how should new contributors be inducted into a Gift Circle?
+The DeFi and DAO landscape is often founded on self management and contribution, and we often hear the question: how should new contributors be inducted into a Gift Circle?
 While the borders of DAO contribution or membership might be as simple as landing in a Discord server or collecting NFTs or tokens, the additional trust layer of joining a circle to GIVE or receive may have different considerations.
 Is this best performed by consensus, self determination, admin decisions or a blend of the three?

 Up to now, the Coordinape application has only allowed circle access via admin controls.
 This will likely always be a useful option, and some circles may choose to maintain this practice alone in an ongoing fashion (which, of course, we will support).